JarnoRalli/gstreamer-examples/gst-examples/README.md

 ### 2.4.1 Nd-array and Vulkan Backends

-First build the container
+First build the image

 ```bash
 docker build -t gstreamer-1.28 -f ../docker/Dockerfile-gstreamer-1.28 .
 ```

-Once the container exists, you can start a session by running
+Once the image has been built, you can start a session by running

 ```bash
 xhost +local:docker